Skip to content

 DB_PASSWORD=secret

-Warning: Buggregator does not create the database itself; it only creates the tables within the existing database.
+Warning: Buggregator doesn’t create the database; it only sets up the tables inside it.

 Buggregator automatically runs migrations when it starts.
 However, if you encounter any issues with the automatic migrations, or if they were not executed for some reason, you can run them manually:

-1. Connect to the Buggregator container: Depending on your setup, you might use Docker, Kubernetes, or any other container service.
-Use the appropriate command to access the shell of the running Buggregator container.
+1. Connect to the container: Depending on your setup, you might use Docker, Kubernetes, or any other container service.

 For example, if you are using Docker, you can use the following command: